 The yellow flowers add to the imperial pedigree of this dish, as yellow was a color reserved for the Emperor alone.
 I have also upped the luxury quotient with ingredients worthy of the imperial presence!
 Lastly, I also specify a unique alcohol brewed with Chinese medicinal herbs first created for the Imperial family!

-This is a ‘no-cook’ recipe and a delicious one at that, my Citizens!
+This is a ‘no-cook’ recipe and a delicious one at that, !
 It includes wild game, wild herbs and a cooking technique that all define Anhui cuisine!

 You can also show your support by listening to our podcasts, liking them, and sharing as you see fit – try them out here.